netgfx/Supabase-FramerConnector/README.md

 ## Use

 Drag and drop the component from the `Code` bar on your Framer project into the canvas (make sure that the View that contains the `SupabaseConnector` will run before any Supabase operations are invoked)

+## Notes

+The component also allows the saving of up to six database names to be used as global store variables (an ease of use feature mostly)